Government Palace (Mongolia): History

 Following the Mongolian Revolution of 1921, the garbage was cleared and a Green Domed Theater was built on the site in 1926.
 The adjoining Ikh Khüree Monastery was completely destroyed by the country's communist regime in the 1930s as part of large scale persecutions of the Buddhist Church.
 Today only a couple of old temples recall the beauty of the old city.
 The Green Domed Theater burned down in 1949.
-In 1946 construction of Sükhbaatar Square began with a statue of the revolutionary leader Damdiny Sükhbaatar.
+In 1946, construction of Sükhbaatar Square began with a statue of the revolutionary leader Damdiny Sükhbaatar.
 Mongolia's supreme leader Marshal Choibalsan participated as a simple worker digging out the marker on the spot chosen for Sukhbaatar's statue.

+The Government Palace during the 2005 renovations.

 After the destruction of the Green Domed Theater, Choibalsan ordered the construction of the Government Palace on its site in 1951.
 After Choibalsan's death in 1952 party leaders had a mausoleum similar to Vladimir Lenin's in Moscow built at the Palace's south face to hold the remains of Sükhbaatar and Choibalsan.
 Completed in 1954, Sükhbaatar's Mausoleum served as the viewing platform for party leaders and high ranking government officials during national day and May 1 parades every year until the Democratic Revolution of 1990.
-In 2005-2006 Sükhbaatar's Mausoleum was torn down as part of extensive renovations to the palace and replaced by a grand colonnade monument to Genghis Khan, Ögedei Khan, and Kublai Khan, completed in 2006 in time for the 800-year anniversary of Genghis Khan's coronation.
-The statue of Genghis Khan is guarded with two of his generals Muqali and Bo'orchu.